-- 1. Make sure that the contact and system information for your co-op is up to date in FECA's Emergency Work Plan Manual. - 2.
+- 1. Make sure that the contact and system information for your co-op is up to date in FECA's Emergency Work Plan Manual and in the Cooperative Mutual Aid web based program, which can be found at the following: fl.stormassistsite.com/login.php - 1.2.
 Update your procedures to accommodate FEMA's latest procurement and documentation requirements.
-NRECA's updated FEMA Guide can be found on cooperative.com:

-www.cooperative.com/search/pages/default.aspx?k=fema+guide
+NRECA's updated FEMA Guide can be found on cooperative.com: www.cooperative.com/interest-areas/disaster- recovery/femaguides/Pages/default.aspx